|Nutrition Facts (per serving)|

 Here is the original Swiss recipe for bircher muesli that was developed around the turn of the last century by Swiss physician Maximilian Oskar Bircher-Benner.

-- 1 tablespoon rolled oats
+1 tablespoon rolled oats

-- 2 tablespoons water
+2 tablespoons water

-- 1 tablespoon sweetened condensed milk
+1 tablespoon sweetened condensed milk

-- 2 teaspoons lemon juice
+2 teaspoons lemon juice

-- Mix grated apple with lemon juice and then add it to the oat mixture.
+Mix the grated apple with lemon juice and then add it to the oat mixture.

-People add many other things to this mixture and even serve mix-your-own muesli for breakfast with containers of seeds, grains and dried fruit set out on the table or buffet.
+People add many other things to this mixture and even serve mix-your-own muesli for breakfast with containers of seeds, grains, and dried fruit set out on the table or buffet.

 This negates Bircher's idea of a low-calorie, high-energy pre-meal filler, but it tastes good.
 Additions can be made as follows (or create your own):

-- Add a grated carrot, a sliced banana and orange sections to your oats.
+Add a grated carrot, a sliced banana and orange sections to your oats.

 Soften raisins with the oats.

 Add flax, sunflower seeds, dried fruit, other rolled grains, yogurt, dickmilch (sour milk/buttermilk), quark or maple syrup to your bowl.

 Make a granola mixture and serve with milk or yogurt and fruit.

-Add flavorings such as cinnamon, nutmeg or vanilla sugar or powder.
+Add flavorings such as cinnamon, nutmeg, or vanilla sugar or powder.